stephanmg/calorimetry/docs/index.rst

 ..
-CALOR documentation master file, created by sphinx-quickstart on Mon Oct 28 12:18:31 2024.
+Shiny-Calorie documentation master file, created by sphinx-quickstart on Mon Oct 28 12:18:31 2024.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.